Sensor network localization has a benign landscape after low-dimensional relaxation: Introduction

 We focus on the complete graph and noiseless case---that is, all pairwise distances are known exactly.
 In this setting, the problem is computationally simple and can be solved efficiently with an eigendecomposition (see Section~\ref{sec:related-work}).
 However, we are primarily interested in the landscape of the optimization problem.
 While our results do not fully explain the numerical observations mentioned above, they offer a foundation for further investigation.
 In particular, they seem to constitute the first nontrivial theoretical guarantees on the landscape of~\eqref{eq:snl}.

 For several years, it remained an open question whether~\eqref{eq:snl} with a complete graph admits a benign optimization landscape when $\dimopt = \dimgt$~\citep{malone2000sstress,parhizkar2013euclidean}.
-This question was recently resolved in the negative by~\citet[\S5]{song2024local}, who numerically identified spurious local minimizers for~\eqref{eq:snl} with $n = 100$ points.
-We add to this finding in Section~\ref{sec:counterexamples}, where we construct a \emph{simple} counterexample with just $n = 7$ points (see Figure~\ref{fig:counterexample}), showing there exists a set of ground truth configurations (of positive measure) for which the landscape of~\eqref{eq:snl} is not benign, even when the graph $\edges$ is complete.
-We further prove that for $\dimgt \geq 5$, the landscape can be non-benign even with only $n = \dimgt + 2$ points---which is the minimal number of points for such behavior.
+This question was recently resolved in the negative by~\citet[\S5]{song2024local}, who numerically identified spurious local minimizers for~\eqref{eq:snl} with $n = 100$ points, and then \emph{analytically} checked that configuration is stable by appealing to the Kantorovich theorem.
+We add to this finding in Section~\ref{sec:counterexamples}, where we construct \emph{simple} counterexamples with $n > 6$ points and $\ell=2$ (see Figure~\ref{fig:counterexample}), showing there exists a set of ground truth configurations (of positive measure) for which the landscape of~\eqref{eq:snl} is not benign, even when the graph $\edges$ is complete.\footnote{ Shortly after the release of this paper,~\citet{song2024local} independently uploaded an updated version of their paper where they included a simple counterexample with embedding dimension $\ell=1$ and any number of points $n > 6$.} We further prove that for $\dimgt \geq 5$, the landscape can be non-benign even with only $n = \dimgt + 2$ points---which is the minimal number of points for such behavior.

 Therefore, as is common in other contexts~\citep{sdplr}, we propose relaxing the optimization dimension to $\dimopt > \dimgt$ in order to obtain a benign landscape.
 Simple arguments show that the landscape is benign with $\dimopt \geq n - 1$ --- see Section~\ref{sec:lowrank}.
 Our goal, therefore, is to identify regimes where $\dimopt \ll n$ still suffices.